ExPaNDS-eu/ExPaNDS/WP4/README.md

 ## Directory Contents

+- The [reference datasets](./ExPaNDS_Reference_datasets.pdf) and their associated analysis pipeline
 - All contributions to the Technical Workshop on the **Portal Architecture Test Experience** on Oct.
-8th and 9th, 2020 can be found in the [Indico page of the event](https://indico.cells.es/event/249/contributions/).
+8th and 9th, 2020 can be found in the [Indico page of the event](https://indico.cells.es/event/249/contributions/)

 -------------------